MalasadaTech/masq-monitor/README.md

 The HTML reports are self-contained files with all screenshots embedded as Base64-encoded images, allowing them to be shared or archived as single files without external dependencies.

 ## Changelog

+### Version 0.4.0 (April 20, 2025)
+- Added support for query groups to organize related queries
+- Implemented hierarchical query structure with nested query groups
+- Added group report generation with sections for each individual query
+- Group reports combine results from all queries with source tracking
+- Added new command-line options for managing query groups
+- Updated HTML template to properly display grouped results

 ### Version 0.3.3 (April 20, 2025)
 - Added support for custom templates per query